Cluster Feeding During Growth Spurts: Do’s and Don’ts

 Maintain Comfortable Positioning

-Start by finding a supportive chair or cushion that allows you to sit back and relax.
-Use a nursing pillow to elevate your baby to breast level, reducing strain on your arms and back.
+Good positioning keeps feeding comfortable for both of you.
+Start with a supportive chair or cushion that lets you sit back and relax.
+Use a nursing pillow to bring your baby up to breast level and reduce strain on your arms and back.

 Minimize Distractions Nearby